waldemarschroeder/pokejava/README.md

 # PokeJava
-Selfmade PokeJava written in Java <br />
+Selfmade PokeJava written in Java.
+This is playable on the CLI.<br />
 Waldemar Schröder 11.11.2023 <br />
+This is the predecessor of the fullstack webapp https://github.com/waldemarschroeder/pokejava-fullstack<br>
+This repo will not be modified in future, look in the link above. <br>

 ## Usage
 javac src/* -d class/ <br />